 With over 18,000 acres and 100 miles of trails, Gunpowder can certainly use your volunteer assistance.
-If you see anything in the following list, either call the contact number listed, Gunpowder Falls State Park Headquarters, 410-592-2897, or email our Volunteer Coordinator, Michael Hyde, at email@example.com
+If you see anything in the following list, either call the contact number listed, Gunpowder Falls State Park Headquarters, 410-592-2897, or email our Volunteer Coordinator, Richard Bauer, at email@example.com

 Individuals and groups (schools, clubs, etc.) are encouraged to participate.